linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
-To modify the previous solution so that both **Twilio** and **Duo** are triggered at the same time, and once one of them is successfully authenticated, the user gains access without the need to complete the second authentication, you can adjust the flow to check for either authentication success before granting access.

-The following is the updated solution with this functionality:
+To modify the solution to allow the user to choose between **Duo** or **Twilio** authentication during SSH login, we need to prompt the user for their choice and then proceed with the selected authentication method.
+Here's the updated solution:

 ---